-- 1. Develop a deep understanding of the critical concepts and principles in the field of education (CAEP A.1.1); - 2.
-Demonstrate professional responsibility by applying knowledge and skills to enhance the learning and development opportunities for all students (CAEP A.1.1, CAEP A.1.2); - 3.
-Demonstrate the skills necessary for leading collaborative activities with other members of the education profession; - 4.
-Demonstrate an understanding of research methodologies by facilitating a teacher action research project; - 5.
-Apply data literacy to formulate strategies for the improvement of learning and to develop supportive school environments; and - 6.
-Apply the professional dispositions appropriate to the field of education.
+- 1. Develop a deep understanding of the critical concepts and principles in the field of education (CAEP A.1.1, CAEP A.3.4); - 2.
+Demonstrate professional responsibility by applying knowledge and skills to enhance the learning and development opportunities for all students (CAEP A.1.1, CAEP A.1.2, ILA 2); - 3.
+Demonstrate the skills necessary for leading collaborative activities with other members of the education profession (CAEP A.1.1, CAEP A.1.2,